saadeghi/daisyui/README.md

 npm i daisyui
 ```

-Then add DaisyUI to your `tailwind.config.js`
+Then add daisyUI to your `tailwind.config.js`
 [ [Read more][docs-url-install] ]
 ```js
 module.exports = {